Grant Proposals

 Example

-This is a separate file from your written document.
+This is a separate file from your paper.
 It can be a short video, slide show, or other media to accompany the written document.

-• A clear image of the work you are arguing for.
-If it is 3-D then try to find additional images that show the work from multiple angles
+• If it is 3-D then try to find additional images that show the work from multiple angles

-• Include close ups and details of the piece
+• Up close shots or detail shots that highlight unique and specific details of the piece

 • Images of related items from our class material for comparison